kamlekar/kamlekar.github.io/_posts/2017-10-19-preferred-git-setup.md

 ---

-# My preferred Git setup in Wordpress

-> Disclaimer: This article explains to make the wordpress project deployment on live server using easier using git.
+> Disclaimer: This article explains to make the wordpress project deployment on live server easier using git.

 It is kind of hard to decide where to init the git inside the Wordpress project folder.
 The usual way to init is the whole Wordpress project folder which I think is not needed because we actually won't change anything outside our `theme/` folder.
 So, here I am sharing my preferred git setup where I git only those folders which we possibly change.